 Children learn about grief from us as parents and caregivers.
-Our actions speak louder then our words.
+Our actions speak louder than our words.
 At the same time, we can gain significant learnings from our children.
-Children are not limited by the filters, pressures and assumptions that often accompany adult grief, such as patterns of avoidance, minimization or outright denial.
-Children have the freedom and permission to embrace grief in its rawest, unmasked form.
+Children are not limited by the filters, pressures, and assumptions that often accompany adult grief, such as patterns of avoidance, minimization, or outright denial.
+Children have the freedom and permission to embrace grief in its most raw, unmasked form.
 Often, this means that they are better able to embrace grief and continue to move forward.

-As loss also forces us into a relationship with something that may no longer be physically present, imagination and creativity can help us to continue to embrace the relationship that once was.
-Imagination, creativity and remembering go together in continuing this influence into the future.
+As loss also forces us into a relationship with something that may no longer be physically present, imagination and creativity can help us continue to embrace the relationship that once was.
+Imagination, creativity, and remembering go together in continuing this influence into the future.

 We can’t shield our children from loss (although many of us do our best to try).
 In fact, I believe we do a disservice to them when we try.
 Love and loss go hand in hand.
 You can’t have one without the potential of the other.
 Helping children to deal with and prepare for the inevitability of loss is an important gift we can give.

 For more FREE RESOURCES on this topic and others, visit our free resources page.